Archive for the ‘Halloween ornaments’ Category

 The unofficial start of summer is here, so I have decided that I must get out of my gardens and back to the creating table.
 There are many dolls and ornaments in progress that are calling for my attention!
 Here is a look at the spun cotton ornaments that I have added to Old World Primitives Etsy shop since my last blog post… yes, I am already preparing for Halloween!

-And this is Laura, my latest primitive cloth doll with a sculpted Paperclay face – she is traveling at the moment, preparing for her feature in the second issue of Prims magazine.
+And this is Laura, my latest primitive cloth doll with a sculpted Paperclay face – she is traveling at the moment, preparing for her feature in a future issue of Prims magazine. 🙂

 I have been working ever so slowly on my Izannah Walker doll class, which thankfully has stayed open long enough for slow pokes like me.
 This is where I am at with my doll now – her sculpting is done, and I am ready to apply her stockinette next.
 I think that perhaps I have been hesitating with moving onto that step for so long now because I’m a bit nervous about messing her up!